DejanJoksimovic/jsScript/README.md

 * When a function is created in JavaScript, JavaScript engine adds a prototype property to the function.
 This prototype property is an object (called as prototype object) which has a constructor property by default.
 Constructor property points back to the function on which prototype object is a property.
 We can access the function’s prototype property using the syntax functionName.prototype.
 ## Event propagation
 the way to describe order of events in web browser (two kinds: to child and to parent).
 Stop propagation: event.stopPropagation, event.preventDefault.
+3 phases:
+- Capturing phase – the event goes down to the element.
+- Target phase – the event reached the target element.
+- Bubbling phase – the event bubbles up from the element.
 ## A callback function
 is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.
 ## An event in JavaScript